jcrout/TypescriptImportSync/README.md

 ### TypescriptImportSync is lightweight

-This process will scan each of the .ts files within the specified directory just once initially, to store ONLY the relative import lines and the exported objects.
+This process will scan each of the .ts files within the specified directory just once initially, to store *only* the relative import lines and the exported objects.
 These are maintained in memory and are automatically updated whenever files change.
 Entire file contents are *not* stored in memory.

 ### Bonus - Exported items are easier to work with

+Back to the earlier example, in `service1.service.ts`typescript there is a class called `Service1`typescript